betodealmeida/jellyjampreserve/README.md

     @reboot /home/pi/jellyjampreserve/start.sh >> /home/pi/jellyjampreserve.log 2>&1

-The script will start the Jack daemon, Timemachine, and a Python script that listen for events from the switch and starts/stops Timemachine.
+The script will start the Jack daemon, Timemachine, and a Python script that listens for events from the switch and starts/stops Timemachine.

 ## Wire it up